fuzzylogicxx/fuzzylogic/posts/svg-collected-tips.md

 ## Arranging elements on a grid

-[Cassie Evans recommends](https://www.cassie.codes/posts/swipey-image-grids/) that when considering an arrangement of elements it’s nice to start with a simple grid – like that created by the following `<svg>` – onto which you can plot elements.
+[Cassie Evans recommends](https://www.cassie.codes/posts/swipey-image-grids/) that when considering an arrangement of elements it’s nice to start with a simple grid using nice round numbers, – like that created by the following `<svg>` – making it easy to then plot elements on top.
 You might even start by sketching with paper and pencil.

 <figure>